strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The FSM is initialized based on the `state` field.

-The `Kafka.status.autoRebalance.modes[add-brokers|remove-brokers].brokers` list is filled or updated based on its current content and what's coming from `removeNodes` and `addedNodes`.
+The `Kafka.status.autoRebalance.modes[add-brokers|remove-brokers].brokers` list is filled or updated based on its current content and what's coming from `toBeRemovedNodes` and `addedNodes`.

-Check the `removeNodes`:
+Check the `toBeRemovedNodes`:

   * if empty
     * no further action and stay with the current `Kafka.status.autoRebalance.modes[remove-brokers].brokers` list (which could mean being empty/not existing too).
   * if not empty
-    * update the `Kafka.status.autoRebalance.modes[remove-brokers].brokers` by producing a consistent list with its current content and what is in the `removeNodes` list.
+    * update the `Kafka.status.autoRebalance.modes[remove-brokers].brokers` by using the full content from the `toBeRemovedNodes` list which always contains the nodes involved in a scale down operation.
 This cover the case that while rebalancing scale down running, the user requests an update on an already running one.

 Check the `addedNodes`: